Is Kris Kristofferson’s Greatest Song “Sunday Mornin’ Comin’ Down”?

 Byrd also was a fiddle player.
 He played square dances as a teen and played until 1982 when a benign hand tremor affected his playing.
 After becoming Senator, he made several appearances with his fiddle, including the Kennedy Center, the Grand Ole Opry, and Hee Haw.

-Below, Byrd plays fiddle and sings the traditional song “The Roving Gambler” in a 1979 episode of Hee Haw.
+Byrd played fiddle and sang the traditional song “The Roving Gambler” on a 1979 episode of Hee Haw.
+Unfortunately, that episode is not currently available on YouTube, but in the below video he performs on Pop Goes the Country.

 In 1978, the Senate Majority Leader also recorded an album.
 Appropriately, it was titled, U.S. Senator Robert Byrd: Mountain Fiddler (1978).